Vishal-shamdasani/news-application/README.md

 This project is a Flask-based web application that displays news articles fetched from the News API.
 It features a dark-themed interface with horizontally scrollable news cards.

+## Live Demo

+You can access the deployed version of the project here: [News Website on Render](https://news-application-y1sn.onrender.com/)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: